 Pros and cons of hyaluronic acid

-One of the biggest advantages to using hyaluronic acid is that it’s well tolerated, unlikely to cause a reaction and compatible with most skin types.
+One of the biggest advantages is that it’s well tolerated, unlikely to cause a reaction and compatible with most skin types.

 It’s not a heavy ingredient and has a lovely, light gel-like texture which makes it ideal for even oily skin – it won’t clog your pores either.